Getting started

 DUSK_HOME

-Section titled “DUSK_HOME”The compiler finds its standard library and C runtime beside itself: in the share directory for a packaged install, or inside the cargo registry checkout for cargo install.
+Section titled “DUSK_HOME”The compiler finds its standard library and C runtime beside itself: in the share/dusk-lang directory for a packaged install, or in the build tree for a bootstrapped compiler, so neither needs any configuration.
 The DUSK_HOME environment variable overrides that search when you want a binary to use a different toolchain tree, such as a source checkout:

 Section titled “Where to go next”- Language tour: the core of the language in one pass.